OussamaM1/Design-Pattern-Java-notes/patterns/structural-patterns/Proxy/README.md

 </p>

 - Proxy :
-  - maintains a reference that letsthe proxy access the real subject.
-Proxymay refer to a Subject if the RealSubject and Subjectinterfaces are the same.
+  - maintains a reference that lets the proxy access the real subject.
+Proxy may refer to a Subject if the RealSubject and Subjectinterfaces are the same.
   - provides an interface identical to Subject's so that a proxy can by substituted for the real subject.
   - controls access to the real subject and may be responsible for creating and